lokutech/Modern-Arabic-Prose-1/README.md

 • Some words either have a mistake, missing tashkeel, or need to be verified that are correct are highlighted in yellow.

 • Sentences end with 'أن' and missing tashkeel are highlighed in blue.
+They should either be 'أنْ' or 'أنَّ'

 • Page 58 is missing.
 I will be happy to add it if someone has access to the print and can send a photo of the missing page.